bravoalpha79/MothRadar/TESTING.md

 # MothRadar - Test Process and Findings

-This document details the testind conducted on the deployed app, as well as the issues encountered, their analysis and solution (where available).
+This document details the testing conducted on the deployed application, as well as the issues encountered, their analysis and solutions.

 **Note to Assessors: to enable assessment of the backend/admin side of the app (if needed), a 'staff' account with read-only privileges has been created:**